jonbrooks01/Reading-notes/reading-class-02.md

 The difference between these editor are how responsive they are to user input.
 Some just let you type without any input, however there are some that let you code faster by pre-filling information.

 Whatever editor you chose will depend on your preference and how you want to control how you code!

+** Things I want to know more about.
+- Emmet
+- Which IDE is best for me